int2str/PathFinder/README.md

 [https://github.com/int2str/testrunner](https://github.com/int2str/testrunner)

-PathFinder uses my 'TestRunner' unit test framework for some simple unit tests.
+PathFinder uses the 'TestRunner' unit test framework for some simple unit tests.
-In production, much more mature testing frameworks such as Google's gtest or Catch2 are available.
+For production level sortware, much more mature testing frameworks such as Google's gtest framework or the Catch2 library are available.

 ### jsonlib - JSON file parser

 [https://github.com/int2str/jsonlib](https://github.com/int2str/jsonlib)

-To parse tile maps, my own 'jsonlib' library is used.
+To parse tile maps, the 'jsonlib' library is used.
 As with 'TestRunner' above, more mature (better, faster, stronger) JSON parsers (such as nlohmann/json) are available. 'jsonlib', as with 'TestRunner' were created recreationally.

 ### libfmt - C++ formatting library

 While std::print / std::println have finally landed with C++23, support is
 still not universal on all platforms.
-For simplicity, this project used libfmt for now.
+For simplicity, this project uses libfmt for now.

 ### SFML - Simple and Fast Multimedia Library